Brian Eno: 2010s

 The Ship, an album with music from Eno's installation of the same name was released on 29 April 2016 on Warp.

-In September 2016, the Portuguese synthpop band The Gift, released a single entitled Love Without Violins.
+The album notably features actor Peter Serafinowicz providing vocal credits on the third part of the "Fickle Sun" suite, which is a cover of the Velvet Underground's "I'm Set Free", from the group's 1969 album, The Velvet Underground; the track was written by frontman Lou Reed.
+In September that same year, the Portuguese synthpop band The Gift, released a single entitled Love Without Violins.
 As well as singing on the track, Eno co-wrote and produced it.
 The single was released on the band's own record label La Folie Records on 30 September.

-Eno's Reflection, an album of ambient, generative music, was released on Warp Records on 1 January.
-2017.
+Eno's Reflection, an album of ambient, generative music, was released on Warp Records on 1 January 2017.
 It was nominated for a Grammy Award for 2018's 60th Grammy awards ceremony.
+He also released a collaborative album with Tom Rogerson, titled Finding Shore (2017), through Dead Oceans.

-In April 2018, Eno released The Weight Of History / Only Once Away My Son, a collaborative double A-side with Kevin Shields, for Record Store Day.
+In April 2018, Eno released The Weight of History / Only Once Away My Son, a collaborative double A-side with Kevin Shields, for Record Store Day.

 In 2019, Eno participated in DAU, an immersive art and cultural installation in Paris by Russian film director Ilya Khrzhanovsky evoking life under Soviet authoritarian rule.
 Eno contributed six auditory ambiances.

 2020s

 In March 2020, Eno and his brother, Roger Eno, released their collaborative album Mixing Colours.
-In October 2022, he released a mostly voice-based album called "Foreverandevernomore".

 Eno provided original music for Ben Lawrence's 2021 documentary Ithaka about John Shipton's battle to save his son, Julian Assange.
+In October 2022, he released a mostly voice-based album called Foreverandevernomore.
+An instrumental version of the record, entitled the Forever Voiceless Edition, was released in April 2023.
+The single Making Gardens Out of Silence in the Uncanny Valley, which replaced the concluding track on the original release of Foreverandevernomore on the Japanese version of the CD, was released in February 2023.
+In May 2023, he released a collaborative album with long-time colleague and protege Fred again.. called Secret Life through Four Tet's label Text Records.
+In June the same year, he released a collaborative single with The Leisure Society called 'Brave Are The Waves' on Willkommen Records.
+His work Enough was nominated for the Best Contemporary Song Ivor Novello Award on Thursday 23 May 2024.
+In March 2025, he released a new solo album Aurum exclusive to Apple Music.
+In June 2025, he released two new collaborative albums Luminal and Lateral with Beatie Wolfe on Verve Records.
+On 10 October 2025, their third collaborative album, Liminal, is set to be released.